In-Depth Interview – Types, Guide, Pros & Cons

 3. Post-interview

 Express gratitude for their time and reiterate the confidentiality and how their input will be used.
 Listen back to recordings for each detailed interview or convert the recording into a written transcript.
-You can also bookmark different parts that you think are important. analyse the data by using methods such as thematic analysis to identify patterns from the qualitative data.
+You can also bookmark different parts that you think are important.
+Analyze the data by using methods such as thematic analysis to identify patterns from the qualitative data.
 Reflect on your findings and how they contribute to the research objectives.

 Prevent Plagiarism